 About the Editor

 Henrik Dahl is the editor of The Oak Tree Review.
-He is a journalist based in southern Sweden.
+He is an arts writer based in southern Sweden.
 Learn more about his work at henrikdahl.se